-Resource property expenditures for the three months ended May 31, 2020 (the "Quarter") totalled \$74,498, a 71% decrease from the level of expenditures for the same quarter in fiscal 2019 (\$260,885) primarily due to the reduced level of project work program activities due to the COVID-19 pandemic.
-Of these expenditures, 50% were incurred on the Separation Rapids Lithium Project, 27% were incurred on the East Kemptville Project, 13% were incurred on the Lilypad Cesium Project and 10% were incurred on the Nechalacho Project.
+Resource property expenditures for the three months ended August 31, 2020 (the "Quarter") totalled \$154,717, a similar level of expenditures as in the comparative quarter in 2019 (\$156,856).
+However, the Company had spent a significant portion of its efforts in the comparative quarter in 2019 assisting Cheetah with its work program on the Nechalacho Project, for which it was reimbursed.
+Of these expenditures, 90% were incurred on the Separation Rapids Lithium Project, 3% were incurred on the East Kemptville Project, 1% were incurred on the Nechalacho Project and 6% were incurred on the Lilypad Cesium-Tantalum Project.